jellyfin/jellyfin-mpv-shim/README.md

-# Plex MPV Shim
+# Jellyfin MPV Shim

-Plex MPV Shim is a simple and lightweight Plex client, with support for Windows and Linux.
-Think of it as an open source Chromecast for Plex.
-You can cast almost anything from Plex and it will Direct Play.
-Subtitles are fully supported, and there are tools to manage them like no other Plex client.
+Jellyfin MPV Shim is a simple and lightweight Jellyfin client, with support for Windows and Linux.
+Think of it as an open source Chromecast for Jellyfin.
+You can cast almost anything from Jellyfin and it will Direct Play.
+Subtitles are fully supported, and there are tools to manage them like no other Jellyfin client.

 ## Getting Started

-If you are on Windows, simply [download the binary](https://github.com/iwalton3/plex-mpv-shim/releases).
+If you are on Windows, simply [download the binary](https://github.com/iwalton3/jellyfin-mpv-shim/releases).
-If you are using Linux, please see the [Linux Installation](https://github.com/iwalton3/plex-mpv-shim/blob/master/README.md#linux-installation) section below.
+If you are using Linux, please see the [Linux Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#linux-installation) section below.

-To use the client, simply launch it and cast your media from another Plex application.
+To use the client, simply launch it and log into your Jellyfin server.
+You can then cast your media from another Jellyfin application.
+Unlike Plex MPV Shim, authorization tokens for your server are stored on your device, but you are able to cast to the player regardless of location.
-The mobile and web applications are supported.
-You do not have to log in to the client or set it up in any other way.

-If you are using the web application to cast, please note that the client must be running on a network where there is a Plex server present.
-It does not have to be the plex server that the media you are casting resides on.
-An empty Plex server will work.

 ## Advanced Features

 ### Menu

-To open the menu, press **c** on your computer or **home** within the Plex mobile apps.
+To open the menu, press **c** on your computer.
+Opening the menu via the mobile app is not currently possible, as Jellyfin does not support those controls.

 The menu enabled you to:
  - Adjust video transcoding quality.